 Local fruits like mangos, rice, and little sausages (known as longganisa).
 When fried with salt and garlic cloves it’s known as sinangag.
 The sinangag is then combined with eggs, meats and beans.
 (Image via supafly)

-Slab of haggis served alongside a fat-fried egg and square sausages known as Lorne.
+Black pudding served alongside a fat-fried egg and square sausages known as Lorne.
 (Image via David Blaikie)

 Wursts, local cheeses, and freshly baked bread, all washed back with a strong coffee.
 (Image via withassociates)